-of Directors, and the CEO.
-An overview of the organization, governance, and control (including external and internal governance documents) of INVISIO Headsets and the INVISIO Headsets Group is provided on the previous page.
+Governance and control of INVISIO Communications are divided among shareholders attending general meetings, the Board of Directors, and the CEO.
+An overview of the organization, governance, and control (including external and internal governance documents) of INVISIO Communications and the INVISIO Communications Group is provided below.